Skip to main content

 error2Runtime error (invalid ref, not a git repo, config error)Check the error message.
 In JSON format, emits {"error": true, "message": "...", "exit_code": 2}.

 Dead code issues follow your rules configuration severity (error/warn/off).
-Complexity findings above configured thresholds are always errors — thresholds are inherited from your fallow health config (defaults: cyclomatic 20, cognitive 15).
+Complexity findings above configured thresholds are always errors; thresholds are inherited from your fallow health config (defaults: cyclomatic 20, cognitive 15).
 Duplication is a warning unless a --threshold is configured.
+With the default new-only gate, inherited error-severity findings can appear in the report while the audit exits 0.

 Examples